 But while your travel habits will determine the best airline credit card for your wallet, some cards offer broader options for using your accumulated reward miles than others.

-Here are the three best airline credit cards -- including a first-place tie -- as determined by the experts at CreditCards.com.
+Here are the three best airline credit cards as determined by the experts at CreditCards.com.

 CARD SEARCH: Find the best airline credit cards here.